refabr1k/MASTER-OF-COIN_telegram_bot/README.md

-# buu-master-of-coins-telegrambot
+# Coin Bot
- a simple telegram bot that records and show spendings
+A simple telegram bot that records and show spendings built using python (pyTelegramBotAPI)